 Mini-dwarf apple trees can also be grown as small single trees that are kept about 4 feet high and wide.
 Check out Gene’s Backyard Orchard for photos and directions about this growing method.

-I highly recommend the book, American Horticultural Society Pruning and Training.
+At the risk of becoming repetitious, I highly recommend the book, American Horticultural Society Pruning and Training.
 It includes hundreds of photos and drawings that clearly explain the various options available to you and exactly how to prune and train your plants over the years, from the day you plant them until they become mature.
 You can also learn more about pruning by viewing the How To Prune a Fruit Tree YouTube videos at Dave Wilson Nursery’s Fruit Tube™.

 You will still need to prune them 2-3 times during the growing season, to shape the trees and reduce their height, but you won’t have to worry about making the trees fit a particular formal shape.
 You also won’t have the cost of the trellis.
 You will, however, usually need to allow this group of trees an area at least 8 feet across.

 Plant related fruit trees together, such as several varieties of apples.
 To extend your harvest, you can choose early, mid-season, and late maturing varieties.
 Some could be good for fresh eating, and others for storage.

 Another factor to consider when choosing which varieties to plant together is their vigor.
 Some varieties will grow faster than others, and can overwhelm less vigorous trees in their group.
 Unfortunately, plant descriptions often don’t describe a tree’s vigor very well.
 Pay close attention if one variety is described as “vigorous” and the catalog doesn’t mention vigor at all for another one.
 At the very least, choose a similar rootstock for trees that are growing close together.
 Don’t try growing a mini-dwarf tree together with semi-dwarfs or standards.